-There are a number of correctional facilities that have not adopted or established policies for handling inmate marriage applications and conducting inmate marriages.
+This Supreme Court ruling provides jail administrators with an opportunity to revisit and update their marriage policies as needed in accordance with current law.
+However, there are a number of correctional facilities that still have not adopted or established policies for handling inmate marriage applications and conducting inmate marriages.
 Other facilities have very limited descriptions, often failing to address the processes associated with the policy.
 I have seen more than a few dozen policies and inmate handbooks that include limited terminology, such as– “You may be granted permission to be married only under certain conditions.
 See your chaplain for specific details.”

 While I fully support policies that provide for administrative discretion, it is always important for staff and administrators to understand and know the laws and have processes in place that allow for defensible, informed decision making.
 Those that answer grievances can certainly attest to the value of this principle.

 As part of jail administrative policies, officials should recognize that inmates have a fundamental right to marry that is not extinguished as a result of incarceration2.
 The Supreme Court in its recent decision referenced Turner v.
 Safley, which established marriage as a right for those incarcerated.
 Marriage is “one of the ‘basic civil rights of man,’ fundamental to our very existence and survival.”3 According to the Supreme Court in the Turner decision, Missouri officials provided no legitimate penological interests4 that were more valid than the important attributes of marriage that remain,despite the limits imposed by incarceration.